bigwilkai/deathswap/README.md

 `players <add | remove | list>` - Adds, Removes or Lists Players.
 `help` - Displays a list of Commands.
 `config <get | set | reset | help>` - Allows for the viewing and changing of Config Settings without having to change the config.yml.
+`tutorial` - Explains what Deathswap is and how to start it.
+`about` - Displays information about the Deathswap Plugin.